ShingShen/elevator_sys/README.md

 # Elavator Sys
 ## Preparations
-Before run the project, you need to install node and npm.
+Before run the project, you need to install Node.js and npm.
 - installation
   ```
   npm init -y